-Edmund Sauer is an appellate lawyer in Bradley’s Nashville, Tennessee office.
-He has handled hundreds of appeals for clients throughout the country.
+Edmund Sauer is a trusted appellate lawyer who has successfully handled hundreds of appeals for clients throughout the country.
 Edmund has represented clients in every federal circuit court of appeals and in many state appellate courts.
 He appears most often in the U.S. Court of Appeals for the Sixth Circuit, where he clerked for two judges, and in Tennessee and Kentucky state appellate courts.
 Over the course of his career, he has handled appeals involving nearly every type of legal issue.

 A Fulbright and Truman Scholar, Edmund clerked for two judges on the U.S. Court of Appeals for the Sixth Circuit: Judges Jane B. Stranch and Boyce F. Martin, Jr.